What ADU can you build

 LIVEDuval County and Jacksonville Beach regulations.

-ADU Rules by City
+ADU Zoning Rules by City

 City-specific ADU zoning rules, size limits, and permit requirements for Florida's most popular markets.